top of page

 12) Is there a time limit for submitting my completed portfolio?

 We ask participants to aim to complete their portfolio within 12 months.
 This will be ample time for most participants.
-Many will manage to complete it in half this time, or less if the programme is receiving a lot of focused attention, for example during school holidays or as part of home education.
+Most students take 9-12 months if they are spending 1 or 2 hours per week on the course.
+If the programme is receiving a lot of focused attention, for example during school holidays or as part of home education, it is possible to complete the course in a much shorter time period.

 13) What if the participant needs longer than 12 months to complete the portfolio?